HasukaPoi/TextADVSceneGen/README.md

 - Simply generate a text-ADV-like scene, using inputs of background image and senario text.
 - Based on Canvas in HTML5 and JavaScript, which supported by modern web browsers.
 - The style of dialog box and toolbar base on *Hanasaki Work Spring* & *Floral \* Flowlove*.
+- (New) Added a highly-customable style.
 - Depends on with/without speaker's name, brackets and quotes will be set automatically.
 - The transparency of dialog box can be modified.
 - Whatever the aspect ratio of background image is, the output picture will be 1280*720 in ScaleAspectFit.

 ## Update footprint
+### Mar 26, 2018
+Added a highly-customable style.

 ### Mar 25, 2018
 Changed name of this repo(GalSceneGenerator-JS -> TextADVSceneGen).
 Splitted Chinese version of README.

 ### Mar 24, 2018
 Re-arranged HTML layout and stylesheet.
 New style added: FloFlo.